I Went Undercover at a Homeless Shelter: You Wouldn't Believe the Shocking Abuses I Found There

 I said no.

-I decided the stories I had been hearing are true.
-I experienced the abuse first hand.
+I decided the stories I had been hearing were true.
+I had experienced the abuse firsthand.

 They arrived and my stalker wanted to come with me to talk to the police.
 I told the police I wanted to talk to them alone.